mathspp/mathspp/pages/02.blog/neural-networks-fundamentals-intro/item.en.md

 In the next blog post we will be aggregating layers in a class for a neural network and we will be looking at how neural networks learn.

+# The series

+These are all the blog posts in this series:

+ 1. [Intro][part1]
+ 2. [Network & loss][part2]

+[part1]: /blog/neural-networks-fundamentals-with-python-intro
+[part2]: /blog/neural-networks-fundamentals-with-python-network-loss
 [3b1b-nn]: https://www.youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi
 [3b1b-nn1]: https://www.youtube.com/watch?v=aircAruvnKk
 [numpy]: https://numpy.org